VhiWEB/flexben-client-js/README.md

 ```

 #### Get Current Period
-Fetch the current period with this method: Output: Promise<Period>
+Fetch the current period with this method:
 ```ts
 flexben.getCurrentPeriod().then(period  => {
   console.log(`ID: ${period.id}`);